Website icon Xpert.Digital

 Interpretation of a value of 50.6

-Comparison with previous month's values
+Comparison with previous month's figures

 The interpretation of a current PMI value becomes more meaningful when it is compared with the values of previous months.